danie1ll/NeRFusion-A/README.md

 ## Note

-This `dev` branch is currently **under development**.
-We will finish and merge this into `main` in a few days.
 This is a re-development of the original NeRFusion code based heavily on [nerf_pl](https://github.com/kwea123/nerf_pl), [NeuralRecon](https://github.com/zju3dv/NeuralRecon), [MVSNeRF](https://github.com/apchenstu/mvsnerf).
 We thank the authors for sharing their code.
 The model released in this repo is optimized for large-scale scenes further compared to the CVPR submission.
 A changelist will be provided.

 ## Introduction